Yes! We can create pretty much anything in 3D. Send us an email and we can discuss your requirements.

 If you decide saVRee is not for you, you can cancel your subscription within seven days and we will refund your payment.

-Sometimes it is not necessary to animate models, but generally we have given each model a working or assembly/disassembly animation.
+Sometimes it is not necessary to animate models, but generally we try to give each model a working or assembly/disassembly animation.

 This sometimes happens if you have been interacting with the model for a long period of time.
-To speed-up the zoom again, use the left mouse button and double click on the centre of the screen, the normal zoom speed will now be restored.
+To speed-up the zoom again, click twice (quickly) with the left mouse button anywhere on the model, the normal zoom speed will now be restored.

 Yes!
 Always fully interactive.